 Despite the hype, these medications aren’t without their downfalls, each come not only with a serious list of negative side effects, but they also don’t successfully inhibit an individual from seeking certain highs.
 Let’s face it, there are many ways to chase a high, and alcohol and opiates are not the only two, so these two medications don’t inhibit an addict from chasing a high in a different way.
 The other issue is this, in order to use Vivitrol a patient must be clean of all substances for roughly 7-14 days.
-At this point in my sobriety, I still wanted to get high, but I had already been immersed in a community and had taken on positive coping skills by that point, and unless the real work is done on this level than the Vivitrol just “buys time.”
+At this point in my sobriety, I still wanted to get high, but I had already been immersed in a community and had taken on positive coping skills by that point, and unless the real work is done on this level then the Vivitrol just “buys time.”

 The question is, are these viable supplements to addiction treatment?
 Both of these two medications are designed to be a supplement to various treatment solutions and are not intended to be used solely by themselves as a form of treatment.
 This begs the question, though, how much does this really help the treatment process?
 And are they really necessary supplements?
-In my opinion, Antabuse is outdated, and an ineffective recovery supplement and Vivitrol has a much brighter future.
+In my opinion, Antabuse is outdated, and an ineffective recovery supplement, and Vivitrol has a much brighter future.
 I firmly hold that the program of recovery the patient receives is substantially more important than these substances, and although Vivitrol is a much better option than Antabuse, I don’t see it as a necessary supplement to a recovery program.
 Don’t get fooled by the philosophy of “because they can’t, they won’t” that’s implicit in the prescription of these drugs.
 Recovery is about what a person does when they can, and whether or not they will use the tools they should have gained through their exposure to the program.
 So drugs like Vivitrol, which are really a supplement to an individual’s first few months designed to give them time to build up a collection of effective coping skills, are not a cohesive program of recovery.